Overview

 What about the sports and athletes not included?

-We know how much the Commonwealth Games means to athletes and sports, so we naturally understand those sports which aren’t included will be incredibly disappointed.
-This is the case with every Games cycle, but clearly more are missing out on this occasion.
+We know how much the Commonwealth Games means to athletes and sports, so we naturally understand that sports which aren’t included will be disappointed.

-From our engagement with sports, we know they understand that this was the best route towards securing a sustainable future for the Commonwealth Games, and the sport selection in 2026 will not influence the programme for future Games.
+Whilst there is disappointment for every Games cycle, from our engagement with sports, we know they understand that this was the best route towards securing a sustainable future for the Commonwealth Games, and that the sport selection in 2026 will not influence the programme for future Games.

 Venues